Trump To Congress: Bipartisan Immigration Reform Will Strengthen Economy

 The special guests who sat with First Lady Melania Trump during Trump’s speech were also symbolic for the president’s plans to crack down on illegal immigrants with criminal records.

 According to USA Today, Trump’s guests included Jessica Davis and Susan Oliver who are the widows of two California police officers killed by an undocumented immigrant.
-Jamiel Shaw Sr., whose son was shot in 2008 by an undocumented immigrant and gang member, also sat with the First Lady during Trump’s speech.
+Jamiel Shaw Sr., whose son was shot in 2008 by an undocumented immigrant and gang member, also sat with the first lady during Trump’s speech.

 His three guests appear to symbolize the Trump administration’s plans to crack down on crime and deport any and all immigrants in the U.S. with a violent criminal history.